kaiwang-group/HGLMA/README.md

 - For instance, we can run the script ```HGLMA_ablation/HGLMA - v1/main.py``` to conduct 5-fold cross-validations  of the variant HGLMA-v1 on 108 GEMs.
 - The results of the ablation study are summarized and available in  ```Data/Ablation study```.

+### Gap-fillings and Metabolic Phenotype Predictions

+- The codes of gap-fillings and metabolic phenotype predictions are available in the folder ```HGLMA_gapfilling```.
+- We can run the script
+- We can run the script

+-
 - If you wang to run ```HGLMA```, please download pre-trained node embedding files for all metabolites **`metabolite_emb_2816.pkl`** ([download link](https://drive.google.com/file/d/1-21en06Ds1Bo11ljRYP-1qelxAb91QJb/view?usp=sharing)) and place it in the `data` folder.
 - To run the code, you need to navigate to the corresponding folder first, then type "python3 main.py" in your terminal.